Revised October 2019

 The mission of the Academy of Teaching is to promote excellence in teaching.

-The Academy of Teaching consists of past recipients of the Alumni Award for Distinguished Teaching.
+The Academy of Teaching consists of past recipients of the Alumni Award for Distinguished Teaching and Provost’s Award for Distinguished Teaching by a Lecturer.
 It is not a formal organization, but rather a network coordinated by its Executive Council.
-The Academy’s members serve as teaching resources and advisors to the University community through undertaking activities supported by its membership.
-The Academy receives administrative support from the University Center for the Advancement of Teaching and financial resources from the Office of Academic Affairs on an as needed basis.
+The Academy’s members serve as teaching resources and advisors to the university community through undertaking activities supported by its membership.
+The Academy receives administrative support from the University Institute for Teaching and Learning, and financial resources from the Office of Academic Affairs and The Ohio State University Alumni Association.

 There are three categories of membership: regular, retired, and inactive.